doc-kits/react/examples/docz/README.md

 ## Notes

-This examples shows two specific variations of importing a Doc UI component into Docz.
+This examples shows two specific variations of importing a Doc Kits: React component into Docz.

-1. Importing the component directly from `@shockits/doc-ui` without any modifications.
+1. Importing the component directly from `@doc-kits/react` without any modifications.

-2. Importing a local wrapper component which injects your own styles via the Doc UI `withStyles` higher-order component.
-The wrapper component extends and overrides the default styles from the Doc UI component.
+2. Importing a local wrapper component which injects your own styles via the Doc Kits: React `withStyles` higher-order component.
+The wrapper component extends and overrides the default styles from the Doc Kits: React component.